We provide an overview of getting permanent residence in Austria, including application requirements, costs, processes, renewals, and more.

 Requirements for asylum seekers

 Austrian permanent residence is also available to asylum seekers and the requirements are very similar.
 In 2019, nearly 1,200 asylum-seekers received permanent residency in Austria.
-For more information about applying as an asylum seeker, you can visit this site.
+For more information about applying as an asylum seeker, you can visit the Asylum Information Database.

 How to apply for permanent residence in Austria